Krazete/bookmarklets/README.md

     - It may take longer to load depending on your internet and the servers of GitHub and jsDelivr.
     - It may not work on some websites due to CORB or other security measures.
 - Bookmarklets must have `javascript:` at the beginning to work.
 Some browsers automatically delete this label when pasting, so make sure it's there.
+- If pasted into the developer console or used within a userscript, the minified script may not work.
+This is because I replaced all `%`s with `%25` in the minified scripts to make them bookmarklet-compatible.
+Use the full script for userscript purposes.

 # Novelties